-In the Add-Ins window shown in Figure 1-18 click SolidWorks Motion in both boxes, and then click OK.
+In the Add-Ins window shown in Figure 1-18, click SolidWorks Motion in both boxes (Active Add-ins and Start Up), and then click OK.

 Click the Motion Study tab to bring up the MotionManager window.
 Note that a rotary motor, RotaryMotor1, has been added to the motion model.
-Click the Play button in the Motion toolbar; you should see that the propeller starts rotating, similar to that of Figure 1-16.
-Also, you may want to hide case\asm to see the motion inside the case, especially between the connecting rod and the piston.
+Click the Play button on the Motion toolbar; you should see that the propeller starts rotating, similar to that of Figure 1-16.
+Also, you may want to hide case\asm to see the motion inside the case, especially between the connection rod and the piston.
+You may do so by right clicking case asm<1> from the MotionManager tree and choosing Hide.